vifreefly/bash_scripts/RUBY_RAILS_SETUP.md

 ## Basic ubuntu 16.04 setup

-First, you need to perform basic setup: [_Ubuntu server setup readme_](https://github.com/vfreefly/dotfiles/blob/master/automation_scripts/ubuntu/README.md).
+First, you need to perform a basic setup: [_Ubuntu server setup readme_](https://github.com/vfreefly/bash_scripts/blob/master/README.md).

 ## Ruby setup

 After when you done with a basic setup, we are going to install ruby.

-Here is a script: [languages_install.sh](https://github.com/vfreefly/dotfiles/blob/master/automation_scripts/ubuntu/languages_install.sh).
+Here is a script: [languages_install.sh](https://github.com/vfreefly/bash_scripts/blob/master/languages_install.sh).

 > Script contains setup for python, go, nodejs and ruby programming languages.
 You can install only one language, for this just provide a name of the function to execute, in our case (ruby) it will be: `$ bash languages_install.sh ruby_install`.